18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

 1. Experience navigating highly ambiguous or uncertain situations to deliver results.
 This experience must include **ALL** of the following:
-- Navigating bureaucracy (e.g. complex organization structure, matrix organization), building coalitions and leading stakeholders with disparate views through change
+- Leading stakeholders through change
 - Working in a team-oriented environment and collaborating within teams
 - Working as an entrepreneur (i.e started and grown companies or organizations) measured in increased revenue, clients or users; **OR** intrapreneur (i.e. starting and/or leading initiatives within corporate, academic or non-profit institutions)